DanielekPark/Shopify-notes/README.md

 theme watch --allow-live
 ```

--Some Vscode extensions may add some unexpedted code to one of the Shopify pages (e.g. '{').
+-Some Vscode extensions may add some unexpected code to one of the Shopify pages (e.g. '{').
 If that occurs consider disabling the extension for Liquid

 -If there are any changes to Shopify, or if these steps that do not work, or if you have any suggestions, please feel to contact me at daniel.ek.park@gmail.com